 The Cayman Island Cadet Corps is a National Voluntary Youth organization.
 It is sponsored by the Governor’s office and administered by a local Headquarters led by the Commandant.
 The Cadet Corps was originally operated by the Ministry of Education, with assistance from the RCIP, and provides challenging military style, adventurous and community activities.
-The Corps is currently under the Ministry of Health, Environment, Youth, Sports & Culture.
+The Corps is currently under remit of the Ministry of Health, Youth, Sports & Culture.

 The Cayman Islands Cadet Corps (CICC) aims to inspire young people to achieve success in life with a spirit of service to God the Almighty, the Sovereign, the Cayman Islands and their community, and to develop in them the qualities required of a good citizen.

 In order to achieve what has been stated in our Vision, the CICC has laid out the following mission statements.

 a.
 Provide progressive cadet training, of a challenging and exciting nature, to foster confidence, self-reliance, initiative, responsibility, loyalty, self-respect, alertness, physical and mental endurance and camaraderie.

 b.
 Encourage the development of personal powers of practical leadership and the ability to work successfully as a member of a team.